 Ingredients

-• 1 pound dried beans such as black beans
+- 1 pound (16 ounces) dried beans such as black beans

 Instructions

-• Place 1 pound (16 ounces) of dried beans in a 3-quart (or larger) Dutch oven or pot with a tight-fitting lid
+- Transfer the beans to a 3-quart (or larger) Dutch oven or pot with a tight-fitting lid.
+Note that the pot and lid need to be oven-proof.

-• Add 2 teaspoons of salt (if desired).
+- Add bay leaf and 2 teaspoons of salt (if using).

-• At this point check beans and stir them.
+- At this point check beans and stir them.
 Test one - if tender then remove from oven.
 If not, put them back in the oven for 15 minute intervals, adding a cup of hot water if they are drying out.
-They are likely to take 90 to 120 minutes.
+They are likely to take 90 to 120 minutes (less for smaller beans - more for larger beans).

 Notes

-1 pound of dried beans (16 ounces) equals about 5-6 cups of cooked beans (or three 15.5 ounce cans of beans)
+- 1 pound of dried beans (16 ounces) equals approximately 6 cups of cooked beans (or four 15-ounce cans of beans).
+One can of beans is approximately 1-1/2 cups.

 Source: Adapted from The Kitchn